 Desktop wallets are similar to PWAs, except that they are built specifically to be downloaded and used separately from a browser.
 They can also be accessed offline and provide smoother interactions for their users, but the main difference is the necessity for a download or installation.
 Desktop wallets run right from your desktop (big surprise!), but they still store your keys directly on your computer.
 A couple examples include the Exodus Wallet and Atomic Wallet.

 These types of wallets are touted as being safer, as they don’t fall prey to URL schemes or transmit personal data directly in a web browser.
 It’s important to stay vigilant, however, because phishers are innovative and tricky.
-A desktop wallet won’t stop spyware from seeing your personal information, and it won’t protect you from sending your own funds to bad actors.
+A desktop wallet won’t stop spyware from seeing your personal information, and it won’t protect you from sending your own assets to bad actors.

 Web-based wallets, PWAs, and Desktop wallets are not considered cold storage.
 Although you can interact with them offline, you still need an internet connection to send a transaction.
 With a few exceptions (like using MEW’s offline tool), all wallets described thus far are hot wallets.
 This means they run the risk of the user’s private access information being intercepted during transmission, rather than keeping the keys completely separate.